cliffano/ae86/README.md

     ae86 watch

-Or, for AE86 historian, use this alias for watch:
+Or, for AE86 historians, use this alias for watch:

     ae86 drift